AM505/1000WordsSite/README.md

  ### Design

 *   ### Wireframes
 Wireframes were mocked up using pencil project, an open source project similar to something like figma.
-The develpment is not very active, but in my opinon fills a space in terms of FOSS mockup software.
+The development is not very active, but in my opinion fills a space in terms of FOSS mock-up software.
 It would be great to see it get more interest.
 To download and run pencil project:
 * run `git clone https://github.com/evolus/pencil.git` in your terminal
 * this project uses electron, so you need to download node.js
-* navigate to the project directory in terminal and run `npm install` to install dependancies
+* navigate to the project directory in terminal and run `npm install` to install dependencies
 * now run `npm start`

-Wirefames can be seen here:
+Wireframes can be seen here:

  * [Desktop](documentation/wireframes/desktop_browser.png)
  * [Phone](documentation/wireframes/mobile_browser.png)

 ## Features

-The 1000WordsSite site consits of 2 sections:
+The 1000WordsSite site consists of 2 sections:

 * The home page, at "index.html"
 * The game screen at "app.html"